Actor Ontology

 Current boundary

 This is still not live identity verification.
-The current public corridor uses synthetic identities and roles so the artifact shapes can be inspected and replayed without leaking private organisations or credentials.
+The current public corridor uses synthetic identities and roles by default so the artifact shapes can be inspected and replayed without leaking private organisations or credentials, even though the release line now also publishes the environment-override path for non-synthetic roots.

 Why it matters